xwl42/tp/docs/UserGuide.md

 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

-### Deleting a person : `delete`
+### Deleting a student : `delete`

-Deletes the specified person from the address book.
+Deletes the specified student from the address book.

 Format: `delete INDEX`

 * Deletes the person at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
-* The index **must be a positive integer** 1, 2, 3, …​
+The index refers to the index number shown in the **displayed** person list.
+The index **must be a positive integer** 1, 2, 3, …​

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+Error Messages:

+* Missing fields & Non-positive index: \
+  `Invalid command format!
+    delete: Deletes the person identified by the index number used in the displayed person list.
+    Parameters: INDEX (must be a positive integer)
+    Example: delete 1`
+*  Index out of range: \
+  `The person index provided is invalid`

 ### Clearing all entries : `clear`